HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

 Mobile Core Web Vitals have shown consistent year-over-year improvement, increasing from 36% in 2023 to 44% in 2024, and reaching 48% in 2025.
-This significant rise in mobile performance is largely attributable to advancements in mobile hardware, faster internet connections, and more optimized browsers and applications.
+This rise may reflect improvements in devices, networks, and browsers, alongside site optimizations.

 Desktop performance also saw a positive trend, moving from 48% in 2023 to 55% in 2024.
 However, the improvement for 2025 was marginal, increasing only to 56%.